linode/docs/docs/products/platform/accounts/guides/third-party-authentication/index.md

 aliases: ['/platform/manager/third-party-authentication/','/guides/third-party-authentication/']
 ---

 Linode Cloud Manager supports Third-Party Authentication (TPA).
-This allows you to log in to the Linode Cloud Manager with another provider's login credentials.
+This lets you log in to the Linode Cloud Manager with another provider's login credentials.

 {{< note >}}
 Enabling TPA disables Two-Factor Authentication (2FA) on your Linode account.
 You should enable 2FA with the TPA provider with which you choose to authenticate to Linode.